motiejus/iJodine/README.markdown

 now we have iPhone paths that we should include to:

 * Header Search Paths
-* Library Search Paths

 one recursive path which includes the compiled directories suits fine.

-define DAWIN in build options
+define DAWIN and TUNEMU in build options

 At this stage iodine alone compiles.